-On May 4, 2021, we entered into a purchase agreement pursuant to which we will acquire ANLA, Inc. ("Access Networks"), an enterprise-grade networking solutions provider offering network design, configuration, monitoring and support services and products.
+On May 28, 2021, we completed the acquisition of ANLA, Inc. ("Access Networks"), an enterprise-grade networking solutions provider offering network design, configuration, monitoring and support services and products.
 We expect that the acquisition will enhance our networking solutions for residential and commercial networks.
 Under the purchase agreement, we agreed to a purchase price of \$38.1 million, consisting of both cash and equity, plus contingent consideration of up to \$2.0 million based upon the achievement of specified financial targets.
-The acquisition is expected to close in the second quarter of 2021.